lni-dev/moodle-qtype_regexmatch/syntax.md

 (infinite space and trim spaces) are also enabled.
 Example matches are:
 - `this is a test`
 - `This IS a TEst` due to the ignore case option
-- `this is     a test` due to the infinite space option
+- `this is     a test` due to the infinite space option.
+(There are multiple spaces between `is` and `a`, which is not visible on some browsers)

 **Example 2**
 ```